shabin5785/Golang_notes/GO_1.md

 and switch statement; for each cas e in a switch or select statement; and, of course, for each explicit syntactic blo ck.

+-A declarat ion’s lexic al block deter mines its scope, which may be large or small.
+The declarations of bui lt-in typ es, functions, and constants like int, len, and true are in the universe block and can be referred to throughout the entire program.
+Declarat ions outside any function, that is, at package level, can be refer red to from any file in the same package.
+Imported packages, such as fmt in the tempconv example, are declared at the file level, so they can be referred to from the same file, but not from another file in the same package without another import.
+Many declarat ions, like that of the var iable c in the tempconv.CToF function, are local, so they can be refer red to only from within the same function or perhaps just a par t of it.